tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 Different modify frequencies sginal possible different modules of reponsibilities.
 Most project Dockerfiles could be broken down into the following stages:

-1. prepare the operating system, base image - one time only
+1. Prepare the operating system and base image - this step is required only once.
-2. install system level libraries - most of time, one time only
+2. Install system-level libraries - this step is also usually required only once.
-3. install project dependecies -  sometimes, you might add/remove/update your packages
+3. Install project-level dependecies -  this step may need to be repeated if packages are added, removed, or updated
-4. modify your source code in codebase - daily, most often
+4. Modify your source code in codebase - this step is typically done on a daily basis.
-5. build
+5. Build your project
-6. run - trivail
+6. Run it

 With this order in place, we could change the Dockerfile to: